faraz2023/optimal-design-of-vaccination-policies/README.md

 # DCNDP_IP
-GitHub repository for work **Faraz Khoshbakhtian, Hamidreza Validi, Mario Ventresca, Dionne Aleman.
-Optimal design of vaccination policies: A case study for Newfoundland and Labrador**.
+GitHub repository for **Optimal design of vaccination policies: A case study for Newfoundland and Labrador** by Faraz Khoshbakhtian, Hamidreza Validi, Mario Ventresca, and Dionne
+Aleman.

 ## Setting up the environment